Anthony Toteda – Assistant Assessor

 I would like to introduce myself to the residents of the Town of Putnam Valley.
 My name is Sheryl Luongo and I have been appointed to be the Assessor for our town.
-I have lived in Putnam Valley for over 25 years and the past 10 years have been spent working in the Assessor’s office.
-When I am not at work or spending time with my husband, Louie, and my two daughters, Keri and Amanda, I volunteer for the Putnam Valley Volunteer Ambulance Corps and the Putnam Valley Volunteer Fire Department.
+I have lived in Putnam Valley for over 30 years and the past 13 years have been spent working in the Assessor’s office.
+When I am not at work or spending time with my husband, Louie, and my two daughters, Keri and Amanda, I volunteer for the Putnam Valley Volunteer Fire Department as an exterior firefighter.

 Assessors must be knowledgeable about valuation and current assessment practices and procedures in order to provide taxpayers with an equitable assessment roll.
-My knowledge of real estate comes from my experience as a real estate salesperson for over 29 years, working as the Putnam Valley Deputy Assessor and from formal training.
-I have taken over 150 hours of initial classroom instruction, completed the Basic Certification Program for the office of Assessor and renew my certificate by completing 22 hours of continuing education each year as well as 22.5 hours to maintain my Real Estate Salesperson license.
+My knowledge of real estate comes from my experience as a real estate salesperson for over 30 years, working as the Putnam Valley Deputy Assessor and from formal training.
+I have taken over 150 hours of initial classroom instruction, completed the Basic Certification Program for the office of Assessor and renew my Assessor’s certificate by completing the required 12 hours of continuing education each year as well as 22.5 hours to maintain my Real Estate Salesperson license.

 I would like to give you a broad overview as to the duties of the Assessor.
 Taxes are the largest revenue for local governments in the State of New York.
 The amount of taxes a property owner pays is based on the value of that property.
 It is my job to determine that value.
 Real Property Tax Law Section 305 states that “all real property in each assessing unit shall be assessed at a uniform percentage of value.”
-Since the Town of Putnam Valley has a contract with the New York State Office of Real Property Services to do a reassessment each year, all of our properties are assessed at 100% of market value.
-In order to determine your assessment each year, your property is compared to similar properties that have sold recently and a value is determined based on those sales.
-A notice is sent to all property owners around May 1 of their new assessment for the upcoming tax year.
+The Town of Putnam Valley strives to do a reassessment each year so that all of our properties are assessed at 100% of market value.
+In order to determine your assessment each year your property is compared to similar properties that have sold and a value is determined based on those sales.
+A notice is sent to all property owners around May 1 each year of their new assessment for the upcoming tax year.
 Our town has been recognized by the State of New York Department of Taxation and Finance as having achieved 100% values for the past 12 years.

 It is also my responsibility to oversee the collection and eligibility of all exemptions.
-Exemption applications will be taken by my office up to March 1, 2013.
+Exemption applications will be taken by my office on or before March 1st of each year.
 This deadline is strictly enforced by the State of New York.
 If you are not sure if you are entitled to an exemption or would like more information, please do not hesitate to contact me.
-Exemptions applications can be found on this website and are all available for download.
+Exemptions applications can be found on this website and are available for download.

 If you have any questions about your assessment or exemptions, I will be happy to answer them for you.
 I am available Monday through Friday, 8:00 a.m. to 4:00 p.m.